cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The following conditions must be met for a case expression to be processed by this optimization:

 * All values used in `when` clauses must be effectively constant.
 * All values used in `when` clauses must be integers, or must be convertible to integers (see [Mindustry content conversion](#mindustry-content-conversion)).
+Specifically, no `null` values may be used.
-* Values used in `when` clauses must be unique.
+* Values used in `when` clauses must be unique; when ranges are used, they must not overlap with other ranges or standalone values.
-* Ranges must not be used in the `when` clauses.

 ### Range check elimination

 When all possible input values in case expression are handled by one of the `when` branches, it is not necessary to use the two jumps in front of the jump table to handle out-of-range values.
 Mindcode is currently incapable of determining this is the case and keeps these jumps in place by default.
-By setting the `unsafe-case-optimization` compiler directive to `true`, Mindcode assumes all input values are handled by case expressions.
+By setting the `unsafe-case-optimization` compiler directive to `true`, you inform Mindcode that all input values are handled by case expressions.
 This prevents the out-of-range handling instructions from being generated, making the optimized case expression faster by two instructions per execution, and leads to the optimization being considered for case expressions with four branches or more.

-Putting an `else` branch into a case expression obviously means not all input values are handled, and doing so disables the unsafe optimization (the out-of-range checks will remain).
+Putting an `else` branch into a case expression indicates not all input values are handled, and doing so disables the unsafe case optimization: the basic optimization may still happen, but the out-of-range checks will remain.

 If you activate the `unsafe-case-optimization` directive, and an unhandled input value is encountered, the behavior of the generated code is undefined.

 ### Mindustry content conversion

-When all `when` branches in the case expression contain built-in constants representing Mindustry content of the same type (items, liquids, unit types, or block types) and the optimization level is set to `advanced`, the case switcher converts these built-in constants to logic IDs, adds an instruction to convert the input value to a logic ID (using the `sensor` instruction with the `@id` property) and attempts to build a jump table over the resulting numeric values.
+When all `when` branches in the case expression contain built-in constants representing Mindustry content of the same type (items, liquids, unit types, or block types) and the optimization level is set to `advanced`, this optimization converts these built-in constants to logic IDs, adds an instruction to convert the input value to a logic ID (using the `sensor` instruction with the `@id` property) and attempts to build a jump table over the resulting numeric values.

 The following preconditions need to be met to apply content conversion: